HCI Bibliography : HCI Webliography : Accessibility Resources

 Developers put a lot of effort into ensuring their sites can be viewed in outdated browsers, but all too often ignore newer browsers, or worse still, a whole range of visitors.
 Accessibility means access to information for all.
 Information to all, regardless of the device used to view the document, or abilities of the visitor.
 This article covers the W3C guidelines for making your site accessible - a legal requirement for companies in the UK and United States.

-3. Accessibility Is Not Enough
+2. Accessibility Is Not Enough Alertbox: Web Usability Newsletter

 Jakob Nielsen 2005-11-21 useit.com